Pratt1702/Vantage-LLM-Sidebar/docs/00-Overview.md

 ## 🎯 Project Overview

-**Vantage LLM Sidebar** is a Chrome extension that embeds multiple AI chatbots (ChatGPT, Claude, Gemini, Perplexity, DeepSeek) into a glassmorphic sidebar.
+**Vantage LLM Sidebar** is a Chrome extension that embeds multiple AI chatbots (ChatGPT, Claude, Gemini, Perplexity, DeepSeek, Kimi) into a minimal sidebar.

 ### The Core Challenge